aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ftl_launcher/README.md

         source ~/deepracer_ws/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/install/setup.bash

-1. Launch the nodes required for follow the leader sample project:
+1. Launch the nodes required for the Follow the Leader (FTL) sample project:

         ros2 launch ftl_launcher ftl_launcher.py

-### Enabling “followtheleader” mode using CLI:
+### Enabling `followtheleader` mode using the CLI

-Once the ftl_launcher has been kicked-off, open up a adjacent new terminal as root user:
+Once the `ftl_launcher` has been kicked off, open a new terminal as the root user.

-1. Switch to root user before you source the ROS2 installation:
+1. Switch to the root user before you source the ROS2 installation:

         sudo su

-1. Navigate to the Follow the Leader(FTL) workspace:
+1. Navigate to the Follow the Leader (FTL) workspace:

         cd ~/deepracer_ws/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/